The “short on time and money” Guide to Rome by a local

 Maybe you won’t be able to go to sleep instantly ‘cause of the caffeine, but you’ll be smiling happy and satisfied like a baby.

-Next time, if you have the chance to go back to Roma make sure to be there no less then five days, it’s a huge city and it could be quite stressful trying to get the most out it in a short amount of time.
+It’s always a good idea to visit, wether it’s for a weekend or a week in Rome.
+But next time, if you have the chance to have a bit more time, make sure to be there no less then five days, it’s a huge city and it could be quite stressful trying to get the most out it in a short amount of time.

 Before I end this article, I must admit:

-This is a love letter to my city, it has problems but it is indeed one of the most beautiful cities in the world!
+This insiders guide to Rome is a love letter to my city.
+Rome has problems but it is indeed one of the most beautiful cities in the world!

 P.S: I wrote this in Belfast during Saint Patrick’s day weekend, so: